quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

   problems solved with `Pascal` or `C++`, spaces are generally not important.
 But for the other languages like `Python`, `Java`, `Kotlin`, the input it often read by lines and the tokens are split by spaces.
-Trailing and duplicated spaces can cause these solution to fail.
+Trailing and duplicated spaces can cause these solutions to fail.
 - If you don't call `inf.readEof()`, there will also be an error for not confirming the input has been fully read.

 Now we can add this validator to Polygon. **Remember to click `Set validator`** for confirming the validator with Polygon.

-**Notes** Polygon also produces some warnings for missing some good practice.
+**Note.** Polygon also produces some warnings for missing some good practice.
 For example if you don't put the variable name for `test-case`, this message will appear when you hover your mouse over the validator name.